rippedpiracy/docs/Ebooks/Ebooks.md

 ---
-Title: Ebooks
+title: Ebooks
-Description: A compilation of good sites to download ebooks
+description: A compilation of good sites to download ebooks
 ---

 **Use something like [Calibre](https://calibre-ebook.com/) to manage and convert your ebooks, it provides a good interface to manage your stuff.Now,moving onto websites-**